 DEAN AND ADMINISTRATION

 Joining the College of Environment + Design (CED) could be one of the most impactful decisions of your life.
 The world is constantly facing new opportunities and challenges—fast and uneven urbanization, growing but not always equitable economies, environmental degradation, increased international dependencies—to name just a few.
 Each of these aspects of dramatic social and natural change could be harnessed to make the world more resilient, beautiful, prosperous, and just.
-The fields in which our faculty, students and alumni share first-rate expertise—landscape architecture, historic preservation, and urban and environmental planning—hold the key to a sustainable and healthy future.
+The fields in which our faculty, students and alumni share first-rate expertise—landscape architecture, historic preservation, urban planning and design, and environmental ethics—hold the key to a sustainable and healthy future.

 We offer unparalleled opportunities for world-class learning.
-Community outreach and international engagement are among our best-known trademarks (e.g., we have excellent programs in Costa Rica, Croatia, and Italy).
+Community outreach and international engagement are among our best-known trademarks (e.g., we have excellent programs in Croatia and Italy).
 Our graduates join the world of practice as visionary, thoughtful, and responsible leaders.

 Sonia Hirt, PhD, FAICP